Optimal Transport under Group Fairness Constraints: Formalizing Group Fairness in OT

 \textbf{Fairness targets.} Optimal transport imposes structure on the coupling of two probability distributions through the cost function, making it more likely to match points whose transportation cost to one another is low.
-While this inductive bias is often desirable, it can lead to undesirable outcomes when features in $\mathcal{X}$ and $\mathcal{Y}$ are correlated with the sensitive attributes in $\mathcal{S}$ and $\mathcal{W}$, as the resulting coupling may reflect, preserve, or amplify disparities between the corresponding groups, as illustrated in the following example.
+While this inductive bias is often desirable, it can lead to undesirable outcomes when features in $\mathcal{X}$ and $\mathcal{Y}$ are correlated with the sensitive attributes in $\mathcal{S}$ and $\mathcal{W}$, as the resulting coupling may reflect, preserve, or amplify disparities between the corresponding groups, as illustrated in the following example. \begin{ex} Consider a school assignment system, in which students have a location $X \in \mathbb{R}^2$ and social status $S \in \{\textnormal{high}, \textnormal{low}\}$, and schools have a location $Y \in \mathbb{R}^2$ and prestige $W \in \{\textnormal{elite}, \textnormal{non-elite}\}$.
+If high-status students tend to live near elite schools and low-status students near non-elite schools, then optimal transport with Euclidean cost—minimizing the distance between students and schools—will produce highly segregated schools. \end{ex} In this example, the block-sparse structure of the optimal transport plan can be seen as a source of unfairness, as the matching will be highly correlated with the social status of the students and the elitist nature of the schools.